01 of 06

 If you're interested in creating this effect but don't have a copy of Photoshop, you may check out our other tutorial that shows how to create this effect using GIMP.
 GIMP is a free and open source image editor that is generally considered to be the best free alternative to Photoshop.

 Assuming you've got your copy of Photoshop or Photoshop Elements open, let's get started by opening the photo you want to work with.Continue to 3 of 6 below.

 Open Your Photo

 Go to the drop-down File menu and click to on Open and then you can navigate to wherever your photo is saved.
 Double-clicking on the photo file will open it in Photoshop.Continue to 4 of 6 below.

 04 of 06

 Open the Threshold Filter

-If you're using Photoshop Elements, you will probably need to go to the Filter menu and then from the Adjustments sub-menu, select Threshold.
+Next, we'll keep your image open and select the Threshold filter.
+If you're using Photoshop Elements, go to the Filter menu and then from the Adjustments sub-menu, select Threshold.
 In Photoshop, go to the Image menu and select Threshold from the Adjustments sub-menu.
 If you prefer using Adjustment Layers, you could also use the Threshold tool this way as the technique is just the same.

 05 of 06